 - Credit score

 While it might not sound like a lot of fun, taking time to figure out a reasonable monthly budget is a great way to invest in yourself both now and in the future.
+We've put together a budget template to get you started.
 Here's how to do it.

 - Figure out your monthly income.
 In most cases, this is a fairly straightforward case of looking at your paychecks and adding up your monthly take-home pay from every job or income source.